• Skip to primary navigation

 • Add the remaining ingredients to the pot.

-• Bring to a boil and let simmer for ~20 minutes, until apples are soft and break apart easily.
+• Turn down the heat to low, and let everything simmer for ~20 minutes, until apples are soft and break apart easily.

-• Use your immersion blender and blend the ingredients until smooth.
+• Turn off the heat and use your immersion blender to blend the ingredients until smooth.

 • Serve and enjoy!